 As the population rises among metropolitans across the word, more and more people are opting for personal cars for their daily commute as well as for leisure.
 As a result, the used car market is also booming all around the country.
 According to a survey, the market grew from 35.7 million in 2010 to 42.7 million in 2017, which also explains the constant increase in the number of salvage car auctions in the country.
-Buy a used car not only saves money, but also helps reduce our carbon footprint on the planet and contribute towards more sustainable consumption of resources.
-Buying a used or salvaged car, however, requires some research to avoid making a wrong investment.
+Buying a used car not only saves money, but also helps reduce our carbon footprint on the planet and contributes towards more sustainable resource consumption.
+Buying a used or salvaged car, however, requires some research to avoid making the wrong investment.
 If you are planning to buy a used or salvaged car, we are here to help.
 Read on as we present the things to look for when buying a used car.

 Under the Hood